Where can I buy private health insurance for newcomers and visitors to Canada?

 To find insurance companies look in the Yellow Pages or check Canadian Life and Health Insurance Association (CLHIA) (1) website or contact them at :

 In English: 1-800-268-8099

 Insurance brokers are an alternative to insurance companies.
 Brokers represent several different insurance companies and can tell you about your choices.
 Insurance Brokers do not specifically deal with private health insurance plans.

-To find an insurance broker, you can use the online broker search tool (2) of the Insurance Brokers Association of Ontario or look in the Yellow pages.
+To find an insurance broker, you can use the yellow pages.
+(2)

 For more information: